WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. verb: demand something forcefully, not accepting refusal. 强求某事，不接受拒绝。

+- instill (instil)

+  1. verb: gradually but firmly establish (an idea or attitude, especially a desirable one) in a person's mind. 灌输。

+     _"how do we instill a sense of rightness in today's youth?"_

+  2. verb: put (a substance) into something in the form of liquid drops.

+     _"she was told how to instill eye drops"_

 - institution

   1. noun: a society or organization founded for a religious, educational, social, or similar purpose.